mirr254/gluu-server-helm/README.md

 ### Other optional services

-Other optional services like `key-rotation`, `cr-rotation` ... are enabled by by setting their coresponding values to true.
+Other optional services like `key-rotation`, `cr-rotation` ... are enabled by setting their coresponding values to true.
 For example, to enable `cr-rotate` use
 ```
 cr-rotate: